 USB-eLicenser - Details, tips and troubleshooting

 Corrupted application preference files can bring your Steinberg sequencer into all kinds of troubles, particularly after installing an update.
-Fortunately, refreshing the preferences files is quite easy:
+Fortunately, refreshing the preferences files is straightforward:

 - Quit the sequencer.